Streusel Topped Rhubarb Bars

 - Alternatively, you can simply grease the pan.

-- While the crust is baking, make the filling.
-Pour over the baked crust, then top with the cinnamon streusel.
-Squeeze bits of the streusel together with your fingers to make a few larger crumbs.
+- Pour over the baked crust, then top with the cinnamon streusel.
+Squeeze bits of the streusel topping together with your fingers to make a few larger crumbs.

 Rhubarb Bars won’t freeze especially well since the filling is moist.
 As they defrost, the streusel topping will absorb some of the moisture, so the quality will definitely suffer after freezing.
 That said, if you love these so much and some softening of the crumble doesn’t bother you, go for it!

 If you’re growing your own rhubarb, wait until the second season to harvest.
-When the stalks are 12-18 inches tall, you can grab a stalk at the base and remove with a gentle twist.
+When the stalks are 12-18 inches tall, you can grab a stalk at the base and remove it with a gentle twist.

 The best time to harvest is spring to early summer.
 Look for firm stalks with shiny skin, and without blemishes.